Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Experiments

 \section{Experiments}

-We empirically demonstrate that most regions of parameter space have a good optimization landscape by computing the rank of the Jacobian for two-layer neural networks.
+Here we empirically demonstrate that most regions of parameter space have a good optimization landscape by computing the rank of the Jacobian for two-layer neural networks.
 We initialize our network with random weights and biases sampled iid uniformly on $\left[-\frac{1}{\sqrt{d_1}}, \frac{1}{\sqrt{d_1}}\right]$.
 We evaluate the network on a random dataset $X \in \R^{d_0 \times n}$ whose entries are sampled iid Gaussian with mean 0 and variance 1.
 This gives us an activation region corresponding to the network evaluated at $X$, and we record the rank of the Jacobian of that matrix.
 For each choice of $d_0, d_1$, and $n$, we run 100 trials and record the fraction of them which resulted in a Jacobian of full rank.
 The results are shown in Figures \ref{fig:jacobian_rank} and \ref{fig:jacobian_rank_linear_scaling}.

 For different scalings of $n$ and $d_0$, we observe different minimal widths $d_1$ needed for the Jacobian to achieve full rank with high probability.
 Figure \ref{fig:jacobian_rank} suggests that the minimum value of $d_1$ needed to achieve full rank increases linearly in the dataset size $n$, and that the slope of this linear dependence decreases as the input dimension $d_0$ increases.
 This is exactly the behavior predicted by Theorem \ref{full-rank-global}, which finds full rank regions for $d_1 \gtrsim \frac{n}{d_0}$.
 Figure \ref{fig:jacobian_rank_linear_scaling} operates in the regime $d_0 \sim n$, and shows that the necessary hidden dimension $d_1$ remains constant in the dataset size $n$.
 This is again consistent with Theorem~\ref{possibly-empty-regions}, whose bounds depend only on the ratio $\frac{n}{d_0}$.
+Further supporting experiments, including those involving real-world data, are provided in Appendix \ref{app:experiments}.

 \FloatBarrier